cjorosco/Portfolio/README.md

 ## 6. Primate Behavioral Prediction

-The Primate Behavioral Prediction project attempts to make predicts using behavioral factors of a group of primates.
+The Primate Behavioral Prediction project attempts to make predictions using behavioral factors of a group of primates.
 The questions for the project are:

 * Is it possible to predict the sex of the target based upon behaviors?
 * Is it possible to predict the dominant male?